mivuorin/sharp-ratings/readme.md

 * .Net 6 / Asp.Net Core / Svelte / Node

-## How to build:
+## TLDR: How to build & run

 Svelte client needs to be built before building asp.net app.
 All client code is in `client` folder and build result will be located in `wwwroot` folder where asp.net is serving it.
 To manually build client:

-    cd client
+    cd Web/client
     npm install
     npm run build

-Building client is automatically done in MsBuilds before build target.

-## How to dev:
+After building client build web app and run it:

+    cd Web
+    dotnet run

+## Better development experience with watch mode:

-Asp.net pages are compiled at runtime so no need to restart server.
-Svelte supports hot reloading in watch mode which can be enabled by running `dev` npm script.
+Rollup supports watch mode which can be enabled by running `dev` npm script.
+Every time client files change rollup builds client again.

+    cd Web/client
-    client/npm run dev
+    npm run dev

+Asp.net can also be run in watch mode which allows to monitor changes in wwwroot files by default.

+    cd Web
+    dotnet watch

+Now it's possible to a certain limit, to edit client and server code without restarting server.

 ## Asp.Net Core MVC + F#

 Currently using traditional MVC to render views and ApiController for api.
 Looks like `dotnet-aspnet-codegenerator` is not supported for F# so code scaffolding does not work.

-To make development easier have building client in separate build task in ``Wen.fsproj` file:
+To make building client and server easier it's possible to build client in separate build task in ``Wen.fsproj` file.
+Note that this builds client every time server needs to be build and can make build times longer.
+It's better to build client and server separately from each other which makes running them in watch mode easier.

 ```xml
 <Target Name="Rollup" BeforeTargets="Build">
   <Exec Command="npm run build" WorkingDirectory="client" ConsoleToMSBuild="true" />
 </Target>